rkcrk/dw_1.5/README.md

 \_Standalone Guide Document
+# **Finding a debugger to find a bug in a Z layering code!
+(Line 479 in parser.py)
+While deleting the image/decal from the memory and the level, the decal is STILL in the `zlayerimage`.
+In the current (& the meantime!)
+I an unable to figure this bug out.

 # **Display Flags**
 There are 6 flags – I, H, L, X, T and S. None of them are affecting the exporting file.